space-wizards/docs/src/en/space-station-14/mapping.md

 After this, run the command `dotnet run --project Content.MapRenderer {your_map_id_here}`, with the game map prototype ID.
 You can also set command line arguments through your IDE and run it that way.
 The image should be inside Resources/MapImages once completed.

-If you get an error referencing UID "0", you likely have an invalid configured component somewhere.
+If you get an error referencing UID "0" such as `[ERRO] map: Error in map file: found local entity UID '0' which does not exist.`, you likely have an invalid configured component somewhere.
 Open your map file in a text editor and search for `- invalid`.
 Delete the whole component it's attached to on that entity but not the whole entity.
 For example I have an entity here with a `DeviceNetwork` component with an invalid configuration.
 In this example directly below, I'd delete everything from `- type: DeviceNetwork` down, leaving the UID and transform component untouched.
 Save your mape file after removing all invalids then retry rendering your map.
 I suggest undoing these changes after you render your map as you likely just removed some machine linking or useful components.
 ```
   - uid: 21918